eagui020/rshell/README.md

 ## Tests

-single_command.sh #tests single commands multi_command.sh #tests commands with ;, &&, or ||
+single_command.script #tests single commands

+multi_command.script #tests commands with ;, &&, or ||

-commented_command.sh #tests commands with comments exit.sh #tests exit and commands with exit
+commented_command.script #tests commands with comments

+exit.script #tests exit and commands with exit

+test_command.script #tests the test([]) command with connectors

+precedence_test.script #tests the use of parenthesis

 ## List of Known Bugs